ankurk91/laravel-form-validation/README.md

 import { IsInvalidDirective } from 'laravel-form-validation';
 Vue.directive('invalid', IsInvalidDirective);
 ```
-Use in form inputs, you must specify `name` attribute on your input fields
+Use on form inputs, you must specify `name` attribute on your input fields
 ```html
 <input type="email" v-invalid="form.$errors" name="email">
 ```